Information Extraction in Low-Resource Scenarios: Survey and Perspective: Conclusion

 \section{Conclusion}

-In this paper, we present a literature review on low-resource KE.
-Different technical solutions are categorized into three paradigms: (1) exploiting \emph{higher}-resource data; (2) exploiting \emph{stronger} models; and (3) exploiting data \& models \emph{together}.
-We also summarize widely used benchmarks and propose some applications.
-Furthermore, we compare and discuss the three paradigms, and then present our outlook on low-resource KE.
-We hope that our survey can not only assist researchers in widespread communities to better understand this field and inspire them to design more influential algorithms, but also help industry practitioners to select appropriate methods for their real-world applications.
+In this paper, we present a literature review on low-resource {\ours} methodologies from \emph{traditional} and \emph{LLM-based} perspectives, systematically categorizing \textbf{traditional} methods into three paradigms: (1) exploiting \emph{higher}-resource data, (2) developing \emph{stronger} data-efficient models, and (3) optimizing data and models \emph{together}; and \textbf{LLM-based} methods into two paradigms: (1) direct inference without tuning, and (2) model specialization with tuning.
+We also summarize widely used benchmarks and suggest some applications.
+Furthermore, we compare traditional paradigms, discuss low-resource {\ours} with LLMs, and provide some insights into future work.
+Our survey aims to assist researchers in understanding this field and inspire innovative algorithms, while guiding industry practitioners in selecting appropriate technical solutions for real-world applications.